 It is uncertain whether any new PRC laws, rules or regulations relating to variable interest entity structures will be adopted or if adopted, what they would provide.
 For example, the Alleviating Burden Opinion Regarding Compulsory Education provides, among others, that foreign ownership in Academic AST Institutions is prohibited, including through contractual arrangements, and companies with existing foreign ownership need to rectify the situation.
-Such regulatory directives also provide that administration over academic tutoring services for high school students shall be implemented by reference to the relevant provisions but it remains uncertain as to how and to what extent the administration over academic tutoring services for high school students will be implemented by reference of the Alleviating Burden Opinion Regarding Compulsory Education.
-In addition, the Amended Implementation Rules provide that relevant government authorities shall enhance the supervision on the agreements entered into between non-profit private schools and its related party and shall review such transaction on an annual basis.
-We cannot preclude the possibility that relevant government authorities would determine transactions between our subsidiaries and Consolidated Affiliated Entities that are non-profit private schools to be in violation of any existing or future PRC laws or regulations during such supervision as relevant governmental authorities have significant discretion in interpreting and implementing such laws and regulations.
+Such regulatory directives also provide that administration over academic tutoring services for high school students shall be implemented by reference to the relevant provisions, but it remains uncertain as to how and to what extent the administration over academic tutoring services for high school students will be implemented by reference of the Alleviating Burden Opinion Regarding Compulsory Education.
+In addition, the Amended Implementation Rules provide that relevant government authorities shall enhance the supervision on the agreements entered into between non-profit private schools and their related parties and shall review such transactions on an annual basis.
+We cannot preclude the possibility that relevant government authorities would determine transactions between our subsidiaries and VIE Subsidiaries that are non-profit private schools to be in violation of any existing or future PRC laws or regulations during such supervision as relevant government authorities have significant discretion in interpreting and implementing such laws and regulations.
+In addition, on February 17, 2023, the CSRC released the Overseas Listing Trial Measures, and five supporting guidelines, effective on March 31, 2023.
+At the press conference held for the Overseas Listing Trial Measures on the same day, officials from the CSRC clarified that, as for companies seeking overseas listing with contractual arrangements, the CSRC will solicit opinions from relevant regulatory authorities and complete the filing of the overseas listing of such companies if they duly meet the compliance requirements, and support the development and growth of these companies by enabling them to utilize two markets and two kinds of resources.
+If we fail to complete the filing with the CSRC in a timely manner or at all, for any future offerings, listing or any other capital raising activities, which are subject to the filings under the Overseas Listing Trial Measures, due to our contractual arrangements, our ability to raise or utilize funds could be materially and adversely affected, and we may even need to unwind our contractual arrangements or restructure our business operations to rectify the failure to complete the filings.
+However, given that the Overseas Listing Trial Measures were recently promulgated, there remain substantial uncertainties as to their interpretation, application, and enforcement and how they will affect our operations and our future financing.

-If the corporate structure and contractual arrangements through which we conduct our business in China are found to be in violation of any existing or future PRC laws or regulations, or such arrangements are determined as illegal and invalid by PRC courts, arbitration tribunals or regulatory authorities, or if we fail to obtain or maintain any of the required permits or approvals, we would be subject to potential actions by the relevant PRC regulatory authorities with broad discretion, which actions could include:
+If the corporate structure and VIE Contractual Arrangements through which we conduct our business in China are found to be in violation of any existing or future PRC laws or regulations, or such arrangements are determined as illegal and invalid by PRC courts, arbitration tribunals or regulatory authorities, or if we fail to obtain or maintain any of the required permits or approvals, we may be subject to severe actions by the relevant PRC regulatory authorities with broad discretion, which may include but are not limited to the following: